Are all 18 of this town’s residents all really wearing lederhosen?

 A surreal photo-op for the ages.

-Hi, I’m here to shut down your gambling, drinking and carousing, and I’d like your vote for it
+Hi, I’m here to shut down your gambling, drinking and carousing, and I’d like your vote for doing so

 So the semi-truck carrying the whiskey drives through.
 They drive off in Dawson’s police car to follow it, but all the local deputies (and all of a sudden there are like twenty) are following too, and they keep the team boxed in while shooting at them.
 Then they shoot out a tire and Dawson’s car does a full flip into the woods.
 The team is luckily unhurt and everybody starts shooting, but they run out of ammo and have to surrender.
 Dawson says he’s going to solve his political problems AND Decker’s problems all at once, by killing the team off.
 Eep!